COVID: Germany introduces new measures to curb the pandemic | DW | 18.11.2021

 The passing of the legislation is complicated by the fact that coalition talks are ongoing and the old government technically remains in power in a caretaker capacity.

-In the heated debate in the Bundestag, Sabine Dittmar of the SPD laid the blame for the current situation at the door of the outgoing government, led by the CDU, who had failed to act to curb infections by effectively promoting vaccination.
+During the heated debate in the Bundestag, Germany's federal parliament, the SPD's Sabine Dittmar laid the blame for the current situation at the door of the outgoing CDU-led government, which she said had failed to curb infections by effectively promoting vaccination.
 "My urgent call is — vaccinate, vaccinate, vaccinate!" she said.

 But the CDU has launched into opposition mode, demanding that the emergency provisions that have shaped so much of the pandemic response in Germany be extended.